Let’s face it, as travelers, we want to be adventurers.

 Sure, it’s great to stay spontaneous.
 However, as soon as you have your travel dates fix, we recommend to get your hostel reservation done.

 4. Pack too much stuff

-We all want to avoid extra weight charges for check-in luggage on the plane, but what we might sometimes forget, is that for these couple of months of our lives, we have to see ourselves as turtles (or snails.
-Whatever works for you): we will literally be carrying our life on our back for a while.
+We all want to avoid extra weight charges for check-in luggage on the plane, but what we might sometimes forget, is that for these couple of months of our lives, we have to see ourselves as turtles or snails.

 And while it usually works out pretty well, remember that backpacking means walking a lot, and the longer you carry a weight, the heavier it gets.
 Try holding your empty hand in the air for 5 minutes, see how it feels.